Check out all my gorgeous photos and hear all my stories of the most incredible Rome and Amalfi Coast vacation!

 To get back to Sant’Agnello, we actually wound through the mountains rather than taking the coastline back.
 Our driver stopped at the summit to take our picture with Naples in the background.
 That peak you see off to the left is Mount Vesuvius.

 We absolutely, 100% want to get back to this area soon.
 We’d love to be able to stay in Positano (since it’s not super quick to get into).
-We’d also love to spend more time in both Amalfi and Ravello to really explore and get to know them better.
+We’d also love to spend more time in both Amalfi and Ravello to really explore the area and get to know it better.
 You could easily spend several days in each location, so my only tiny regret for the day is that we didn’t get more time in each location.
 But, with the drive times involved, it really wasn’t an option!

 That night we opted to have a really casual dinner on our hotel’s bar patio.
 We had sandwiches and pizza and watched the sunset.
 We had picked up a bottle of wine in Amalfi and drank it on our terrace after dinner.
 Needless to say, it was an exhausting but amazing day and it was great to relax on the terrace outside!